Wavesonics/hammer-editor/docs/SYNCING-PROTOCOL.md

 references to that ID in the process.

-**Dirty Entity** When a client edits a local Entity, the client first hashes the existing, pre-edited content, and saves off the **Entity ID ** and this pre-edit hash of the data to a "dirty list".
+**Dirty Entity** When a client edits a local Entity, the client first hashes the existing, pre-edited content, and saves off the **Entity ID** and this pre-edit hash of the data to a "dirty list".
 If the client and server are in sync at the time of this edit, then the saved hash in the dirty list will match the hash of the server's copy of the Entity.
 At syncing time this allows us to detect conflicts.
 If another client edits the same entity, and syncs with the server first.
-This our local "dirty list" hash will not match the hash of the server side copy, and we'll know we have a conflict that needs resolving.
+Thus our local "dirty list" hash will not match the hash of the server side copy, and we'll know we have a conflict that needs resolving.

 **Account Sync** This synchronizes what projects the Account has, creating or deleting just the top level directories on the client